Novemburr/checkerupper/README.md

 500,Internal Server Error,The server encountered an unexpected condition which prevented it from fulfilling the request.
 503,Service Unavailable,The server is currently unable to handle the request due to a temporary overloading or maintenance of the server.
 The implication is that this is a temporary condition which will be alleviated after some delay.
 If known, the length of the delay MAY be indicated in a Retry-After header.
 If no Retry-After is given, the client SHOULD handle the response as it would for a 500 response.
 ```
+Add loading animation when used on command line with param;

+Add flag for verbose output when used on command line;

 #USAGE: